Should I Become an Astrophysicist?

 Joining local astronomy clubs and participating in related events can be an early way for aspiring astrophysicists to meet people in the field and develop an understanding of the scientific community.

 Step 2: Excel in High School Math and Science

 Because astrophysics is a demanding and competitive field, entering a well-regarded undergraduate program could prove beneficial to a prospective astrophysicist's educational and career path.
 With that in mind, high school students should strive to maintain a high grade-point average and take advanced classes in science and mathematics to increase their chances of admission to a quality school.

 Find schools that offer these popular programs

 - Planetary Astronomy

 - Water Resource Sciences

-Step 3: Earn a Bachelor's Degree in Astrophysics
+Step 3: Earn a Bachelor's Degree

 Undergraduate programs in astrophysics aren't common, so students might opt to pursue a physics or astronomy degree with a strong secondary focus on the other topic.
 Taking courses in computer science is important because the skills developed apply directly to astrophysical research.